-"Agency for Healthcare Research and Quality" or "AHRQ" means an agency of the United States Department of Health and Human Services that works to improve the quality, safety, efficiency, and effectiveness of healthcare for all Americans and supports research that improves the quality of healthcare services.
+"Agency for Healthcare Research and Quality (AHRQ)" An agency of the United States Department of Health and Human Services that works to improve the quality, safety, efficiency, and effectiveness of healthcare for all Americans and supports research that improves the quality of healthcare services.

-"Centers for Disease Control and Prevention" or "CDC" means an agency of the United States Department of Health and Human Services that works to protect public health and safety by providing information to enhance health decisions and promoting health through partnerships with state health departments and other organizations.
-The CDC is dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury, and disability.
-As the national public health agency for the United States, the CDC is committed to programs that reduce the health and economic consequences of leading causes of death and disability, thereby ensuring a long, productive, healthy life for all people.
-The CDC provides the standard national measures for healthcare-associated infections as well as analytic tools that enable each facility to assess its progress and identify where additional prevention or response efforts are needed.
+"Centers for Disease Control and Prevention (CDC)" An agency of the United States Department of Health and Human Services which that works to protect public health and safety by providing information to enhance health decisions and promoting health through partnerships with state health departments and other organizations.
+The CDC focuses national attention on developing and applying disease prevention and control (especially infectious diseases) recommendations for chronic and infectious diseases, environmental health, occupational safety and health, health promotion, prevention and education activities designed to improve the health of the people of the United States.
+The CDC provides the standard national measures for healthcare-associated infections as well as analytic tools that enable each facility to assess its progress and identify where additional prevention and/or response efforts are needed.

-"Centers for Medicaid and Medicare Services" or "CMS" means a branch of the United States Department of Health and Human Services that administers Medicare, Medicaid, and the Children's Health Insurance Program.
+"Centers for Medicaid and Medicare Services (CMS)" A branch of the United States Department of Health and Human Services that administers Medicare, Medicaid, and the Children's Health Insurance Program.
 CMS utilizes a system of payment for operating costs of healthcare facilities based on prospectively set rates.
 Rulings set forth by CMS have included specifications for use of NHSN for reporting certain healthcare-associated infections and other quality indicators for the purposes of monitoring and improving patient safety and quality of care.

-"Correctional facility" means any medical unit operated within any Department of Correction facility in this State.
+"Correctional Facility" Any health care facility medical unit operated at within any Department of Correction facility in this State.

-"Department" means the Department of Health and Social Services.
+"Department" The Department of Health and Social Services.

-"Dialysis center" means a facility approved to furnish outpatient dialysis services directly to End Stage Renal Disease (ESRD) patients.
+"Dialysis center" A facility approved to furnish outpatient dialysis services directly to End Stage Renal Disease (ESRD) patients.
 Outpatient dialysis centers include staff-assisted dialysis (dialysis performed by the staff of the facility).
-ESRD is the stage of renal impairment that appears irreversible and permanent and requires a regular course of dialysis or kidney transplantation to maintain life.
+ESRD is that stage of renal impairment that appears irreversible and permanent, and requires a regular course of dialysis or kidney transplantation to maintain life.

-"Freestanding surgical center" or "FSSC" means a facility that operates exclusively for the purpose of providing surgical services to patients not requiring hospitalization.
-The term does not include (1) a facility that is licensed as part of a hospital; (2) a facility that provides services or accommodations for patients who stay overnight; or (3) a facility that is used as an office or clinic for the private practice of a physician, podiatrist, or dentist.
+"Freestanding surgical center (FSSC)" A facility that operates exclusively for the purpose of providing surgical services to patients not requiring hospitalization.
+The term does not include (1) a facility that is licensed as part of a hospital, or; (2) a facility that provides services and/or accommodations for patients who stay overnight, or; (3) a facility that is used as an office or clinic for the private practice of a physician, podiatrist, or dentist except when it holds itself out to the public or other health care providers as an FSSC or similar facility, or; it is operated or used by a person or entity different than the physician(s), or; patients are charged a fee for use of the facility in addition to the physician's professional services.

-"Healthcare-associated infection" or "HAI" means a localized or systemic condition that results from adverse reaction to the presence of an infectious agent or agents or its toxins; and that was not present or incubating at the time of admission to the healthcare facility.
+"Hospital Acquired Healthcare-Associated Infection (HAI)" A localized or systemic condition that results from adverse reaction to the presence of an infectious agent(s) or its toxin(s); and that was not present or incubating at the time of admission to the hospital or the correctional healthcare facility.